Our 2022-2023 AmeriCorps State Grantees

 Location: Baltimore City and Baltimore, Howard, Montgomery, and Prince George’s Counties

 The Choice Program is based at the University of Maryland, Baltimore County.
 AmeriCorps members serving with The Choice Program provide community-based mentoring and intensive advocacy services to youth and families.
 AmeriCorps members aim to improve academic engagement, job readiness, and employment outcomes, and help to keep youth with their families instead of being placed in foster care.
 Members also recruit volunteers to engage in activities, events, and resource development for youth and families.
-Apply to be an AmeriCorps member.

 The Community Art Collaborative – Maryland Institute College of Art